sboli/twmn/README.markdown

 <pre>
 [gui]
 ; Absolute position from the top-left corner of the slide.
 You may need it for a multi-screen setup.
-; You still have to set position in order to choose ; the slide animation.
-If empty, twmnd will try ; to figure out where to display the slide according to your desktop size and the position value. absolute_position=  ; Supported format: WxH.
+; You still have to set position in order to choose the slide animation.
+If empty, twmnd will try ; to figure out where to display the slide according to your desktop size and the slide position. absolute_position=  ; Supported format: WxH.
 Width and Height being integers.

 ; Background color.